Montgomery County, Maryland: Montgomery County Public Schools

-MCPS operates under the jurisdiction of an elected Board of Education.
+MCPS operates under the jurisdiction of an elected board of education.
 Its current members are:

 MCPS conducted its first 'data deletion week' in 2019, purging its databases of unnecessary student information.
 Parents said they hoped to shield children from being held accountable in adulthood for youthful mistakes, as well as to guard them from exploitation by what one parent termed "the student data surveillance industrial complex".The district also requires tech companies to annually delete data they collect on schoolchildren.
 In December 2019 it said GoGuardian had sent formal certification that it had deleted its data, but the district was still waiting for confirmation from Google.

 Montgomery College

-The county is also served by Montgomery College, a public, open access community college that has a budget of US$315 million for FY2020.
+The county is also served by Montgomery College, a public, open access community college that had a budget of US$315 million for FY2020.
 The county has no public university of its own, but the state university system does operate a facility called Universities at Shady Grove in Rockville that provides access to baccalaureate and Master's level programs from several of the state's public universities.